amir-jafari/nndesign-demo/README.md

 ## Usage

-All the demos start from the same main menu, which can be accessed by entering the Python Shell and typing
+All the demos start from the same main menu, which can be accessed by entering the Python Shell and running

 ```
 from nndesigndemos import nndtoc